modofunjs/modofun/README.md

 var app = modfun({ hello: () => 'Hello World' })
 ```

+## Why?

-This is meant to be a very lightweight no-dependencies package to use when building nano/micro-services using **serverless** environments (Google Cloud, AWS Lambda, etc).
+This is meant to be a very lightweight package to use when building nano/micro-services using **serverless** environments (Google Cloud Functions, AWS Lambda, etc).

 It aims to bridge the gap between too small single function deployments, and more traditional Web/REST microservices.
-We want to group functions into **modules**.
+We want to group **functions** into **modules**.

 Most of these serverless environments already provide a lot of facilities out of the box.
 And for these **nano-services**, we really shouldn't be bothered with complex HTTP parsing.
 We should leverage HTTP, but in a more **RPC** kind of way.

-Modfun is **_intentionally simplistic and small_**, and carries no dependencies.
+modfun is **_intentionally simplistic and small_**, and carries no dependencies.
 Which makes it a good choice for deployment small modules in serverless environments.

 ## Features
   * Basic routing to functions